laniche/docker-dogs/README.md

 > Then, run `docker ps -a` to see the container list...
 > and `docker rm hello-world` to remove this useless container.

-## The basic command
+## The basic commands

 > , that we will not use !

-To manage your containers, you normaly use `docker` command ; But this commande (and all his parameters) is used to controlle one container at a time.
+To manage your containers, you normally use the `docker` command ; But this command (and all his parameters) is used to control one container at a time.
-In our project, we want you multiple containers : for web service, database, mail catching, ...
+In our projects, we want use multiple containers : for web service, database, mail catching, ...
-Then we prefere to use `docker-compose`...
+So, we will use `docker-compose`...

-> It is significant that even to know how work this command then, one more time, **[RTFM!](https://docs.docker.com/engine/reference/commandline/#the-docker-commands)**
+> It is important to even know how work this command so, one more time, **[RTFM!](https://docs.docker.com/engine/reference/commandline/#the-docker-commands)**

 ## Add Docker to my project

 If your project respect the _Dogstudio project strucuture_, using Docker is extremaly simple :

-1. Copy the `Docker` folder and `docker-compose.yml` to your `root` project.
+1. Create a `docker-compose.yml` (see below) in your `root` project.
-1. Start docker with `doup`
+1. Start docker with `doup` (or `docker-compose up`)

 ## Using Docker (compose), for every day

 We use `docker-compose` to create environnement for our projects.
 That's a utility provided by Docker to prepare a bundle of containers and those interactions (Ports, Volumes).

 > Look at [Docker Compose Manual](https://docs.docker.com/compose/overview/).

-In each one, you can find :

-- a `docker` folder with sub-folder for our container definitions
-- and a `docker-compose.yml` that describe how Docker must use these containers.

-In the `docker` folder of the project, there is samples `yml` files they provide template for your `docker-compose.yml`.
-_It's important to keep the name `docker-compose.yml`._

 ### Start / Stop